Dutch East India Company: Organisational structure

 The raising of capital in Rotterdam did not go so smoothly.
 A considerable part originated from inhabitants of Dordrecht.
 Although it did not raise as much capital as Amsterdam or Middelburg-Zeeland, Enkhuizen had the largest input in the share capital of the VOC.
 Under the first 358 shareholders, there were many small entrepreneurs, who dared to take the risk.
-The minimum investment in the VOC was 3,000 guilders, which priced the company's stock within the means of many merchants.
+The minimum investment in the VOC was ƒ3,000, which priced the company's stock within the means of many merchants.